marcovgurrola/RepData_PeerAssessment1/PA1_template.md

 names(weekends)[2:3] <- c('mean','dayType')
 aux <- rbind(weekdays, weekends)

-# This function installs the ggplot2 library if not available on the running
+# Install ggplot2 library if not available on the running environment, whichever
-# environment, whichever the case the includes it in to the libraries pack
+# the case the includes it in to the libraries pack
 pkgReady <- function(pkgName) is.element(pkgName, installed.packages()[,1])
 if(!pkgReady('ggplot2')){install.packages('ggplot2')}
 library(ggplot2)

 #Plot Time series of interval and the average number of steps, across all days
 p = qplot(x=intervals, y=mean, data=aux, geom=c('path','smooth'), color=intervals,
   facets = dayType ~ ., main = 'Weekday vs Weekend Activity')
 print(p)
 ```